 For example, successful ADA plaintiffs confer a tremendous benefit upon our society at large, in addition to the attainment of redress for their personal individual injuries…[T]he enforcement of civil rights statutes by plaintiffs as private attorneys general is an important part of the underlying policy behind the law.
 Such a policy ensures an incentive for “impecunious” plaintiffs who can ill afford to litigate their claims against defendants with more resources…”

 Information as to Attorney Aaron Clefton, State Bar No. 318680

-Aaron Clefton is the Managing Partner of Rein & Clefton, Attorneys at Law.
+Aaron Clefton is the Managing Partner of Rein & Clefton.
 He has worked in the disability rights field for over thirteen years, including twelve years with Paul Rein as a paralegal.
 Aaron passed the California Bar Exam in July, 2017.
 He began practicing alongside Paul as an attorney in December, 2017.
-Aaron became Paul’s first law partner in 49 years of practice on June 1, 2018.
+Aaron became Paul’s first law partner in his 49 years of practice on June 1, 2018.

 Aaron is a Phi Beta Kappa graduate from the University of Washington, earning double Bachelor of Arts degrees in Political Science and History of Philosophy.
 Aaron was the editor to Paul Rein’s comprehensive book, “Full and Equal Access: Disabled Rights Litigation in California” (Word Association Publishers, 2013).

 Aaron graduated with his Juris Doctorate from John F. Kennedy University, College of Law, in May, 2017, where he was awarded multiple scholarships.
 These honors included an award for commitment to disability rights advocacy, and two more for academic merit.
 Aaron was twice competitively selected to participate in John F. Kennedy’s Housing Advocacy Clinic.
 The Clinic provides law students the opportunity to represent low income tenants, including disabled tenants, about their housing rights.